Blackcraig Hill Walk

 past the dam car park, there is a marked

-trail that leads up onto the hill named Windy
+trail that leads up onto the hill named

-farm on it.
-Hill Walking
+wind farm on it.

 Short Video